Despite more than a year of heavy scrutiny for Donald Trump, we still know surprisingly little about his wife, First Lady Melania Trump.Vox

 She refused to give Trump her number

-The real estate mogul asked Melania for her number at a party in New York in 1998 – and she said no. Melania, then 28, was there at the invitation of Paolo Zampolli, the Italian businessman who set her up as a model in the US.
+The billionaire asked Melania for her number at a party in New York in 1998 – and she said no. Melania, then 28, was there at the invitation of Paolo Zampolli, the Italian businessman who set her up as a model in the US.
 The property tycoon – future husband Donald, then a notorious playboy - had arrived with another woman, but he sent her to the bathroom so he could chat up the model.However, Melania knew his reputation so when he asked for her number she refused and instead asked him for his details.
 She told GQ

 magazine: "If I give him my number, I'm just one of the women he calls."
 She waited to see if he would give her a personal or a business number, to assess what his intentions might be.
 "It tells you a lot from the man what kind of number he gives you," she said.Trump, it seems, was serious, giving her "all of his numbers", she revealed.